 “The intention is to get our companies maximum exposure to the Ghanaian market and secure business deals with the private sector at large.”

-Catherine de Villiers, the managing director of Dryers for Africa – a company that manufactures of agro-processing equipment — said that her mission in Ghana is to seek distributors and to increase the companies’ footprint in Ghana.
+Catherine de Villiers, the managing director of Dryers for Africa – a company that manufactures of agro-processing equipment — said that her mission in the Ghana International Trade Fair is to seek distributors and to increase the companies’ footprint in Ghana.

 “We anticipate to get more clients and distributors through this platform since the market has been responding positively to our products,” de Villiers said.